jorisre/react-screen-wake-lock/README.md

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/jorisre/react-screen-wake-lock/issues).
-You can also take a look at the [contributing guide](https://github.com/jorisre/react-screen-wake-lock/blob/master/CONTRIBUTING.md).
+You can also take a look at the [contributing guide](https://github.com/jorisre/react-screen-wake-lock/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/jorisre/react-screen-wake-lock/blob/master/CODE_OF_CONDUCT.md).

 ## Show your support